rayniel95/rayniel95.github.io/docs/work_experience/datamart/connect.md

 - Asked the details about the system architecture/information flow/microservices integration to others more experienced developers to have a better understanding of the system.
 - Exposed in the daily meetings the progress of my tasks, helping to others to understand my progress and the implementation of my tasks.
 - Proposed the use of SQL Functions and Procedures to implement some backend functionalities to help to reduce the system's response time.
-- Tested the new system capabilities with Scrum Master and Product Owner.
+- Tested the new system capabilities with the Scrum Master and Product Owner.
 - Received questions and help request from others developers and helped to fix their issues making suggestions about how to test/implement a specific functionality.

 *Others team members*: